cbcrg/tcoffee/docs/tcoffee_quickstart.rst

-Once this is done, write your sequences in a file and run: same file (Swiss-prot, Fasta or Pir) and type.
+2-Write your sequences in a file and run: same file (Swiss-prot, Fasta or Pir) and type.

 ::